JuStAguY2/HODL-2032-Diary-from-a-citadel/README.md

 To Dos (first steps):

-1. Translate everything to english (e.g. via DeepL and subsequent editing)
+- [x] Translate first pages to English
+- [ ] The first pages are machine translated to english --> Editing and improving wording has to be carried out.
-2. Establish a "Way of working" by testing collaboration via GitHub
+- [ ] Establish a "Way of working" by testing collaboration via GitHub
-3. Set up a Telegram channel to coordinate interested Authors collaboration
+- [ ] Set up a Telegram channel to coordinate interested Authors collaboration
-4. Donations?
-Necessary?
-What to use them for?
-(Publishing etc.?)
+- [ ] Enable BTC-Donations for proofreading/editing?
-5. Which License to use? (relevant only when it is public).
+- [ ] Which License to use?
 ... to be continued

-The idea behind the book is to extend the scope of the initaal Redit post by Luka Magnotta: "A Message from a time Traveler":
+The idea behind the book is to extend the scope of the initaal Redit post by Luka Magnotta: "A Message from a time Traveler" and place some of his thoughts in a future that is interesting for the reader without being too sinister and dystopian:

+Here the initial reddit post by Luka:

-I am sending this message from the year 2025.
+*I am sending this message from the year 2025.
 Things are looking bleak here, and some of you will carry blood on your hands.
 Please move on if you don’t believe me, I have no way of proving I’m going to tell you.
 I don’t want to waste your time, so I’m merely going to explain what happened and its consequences.
 The value of Bitcoin has increased by about a factor ten, on average, every year until 2013.